darrenh6/boated/content/Mod Directory.md

 [[End Remastered]]
 [[Epic Empires]] (Relies on: AzureLib Armor) [[Explosive Enhancement Reforged]]
-**Furnace Recycle** (Relies on: Collective)
+**Furnace Recycle**
-	All metal-containing vanilla items can be smelted for a lesser amount of material that was used to craft it.
+	> Has been adapted to a datapack.
+Smelting armor will return 1 of its crafting recipe.
 [[Gliders]]
 [[Gnumus Settlement]] (Relies on: GeckoLib) **Gravestone**